pingcap/docs-cn/tiflash/tiflash-configuration.md

     # Compression level of the TiFlash storage engine.
 The default value is 1.
 It is recommended that you set this value to 1 if dt_compression_method is LZ4, -1 (smaller compression rate, but better read performance) or 1 if dt_compression_method is zstd, and 9 if dt_compression_method is LZ4HC.
     dt_compression_level = 1

+    ## New in v6.2.0.
+Use the thread pool to handle read requests from the storage engine.
+The default value is false.
+    ## Warning: This is still an experimental feature.
+It is NOT recommended that you use it in the production environment.

+    # dt_enable_read_thread = false

 ## Security settings take effect starting from v4.0.5.
 [security]
     ## New in v5.0.
 This configuration item enables or disables log redaction.
 If the configuration value